 Steak fries and pickles.
 Piles of salty beef on bread.
 Late night, you want this.
 Go here when you’re too drunk to realize that was a haiku.
 On Fridays, the historic Katz’s on Houston doesn’t close.
 That means you can swing by and pick up a pastrami sandwich at 5 a.m. (and you probably should).
 The sandwiches are twenty dollars, but that’s okay because Andrew Jackson was a jerk, and you want his face out of your wallet.

-Veselka has been around as long as we can remember.
-It’s a 24-hour Ukrainian diner that specializes in pirogies, borscht, and potato pancakes.
+Veselka is a 24-hour Ukrainian diner that specializes in pierogies, borscht, and potato pancakes.
 Get the potato pancakes (also known as latkes), and order from their breakfast menu (they serve it all day).
-Design your own omelette if your brain is functioning properly, and hope you aren’t the drunkest one there.
+Design your own omelette if your brain is functioning properly, and hope that you aren’t the least-sober one there.
 It’s near St. Mark’s, so you probably won’t be.

 On Fridays, Kang Ho Dong Baekjeong is open until 7 a.m.
-This makes us wonder how many drunk people end up in the nearest burn ward.
+This makes us wonder how many intoxicated people end up in the nearest burn ward.
 (It’s Korean barbecue, after all.)
 Order some cuts of beef or pork, and a server will grill them in the middle of your table.
-A cheese and corn dish will melt alongside.
+A cheese-and-corn dish will melt alongside.
 You’ll also get some snacks called banchan.
 And don’t touch the grill.
 Grill hot.

-Get drunk with a date and tell them you’re taking them to Paris.
+Get some drinks with a date and tell them you’re taking them to Paris.
 Put your hands over their eyes, and only take them off once you get to L’Express.
 They’ll probably be pissed they’re not in Paris, but laugh it off and order the French onion soup.
 Visit this 24-hour brasserie on Park Avenue when you need a reasonably priced steak au poivre at 3 a.m.
-Also, the lamb burger is a hamburger but better.
+Also, the lamb burger is a like hamburger, but better.

-If you come here drunk enough, you might think you’re dreaming.
-You’ll pick up a menu, and it’ll be filled with pictures of foods that your lazy drunk brain would’ve dreamt up: deep-fried octopus balls, deep-fried pizza, deep-fried frog legs and udon carbonara.
-You aren’t dreaming.
+Comer here late night, and you might think you’re dreaming.
+You’ll pick up a menu, and it’ll be filled with pictures of foods that your sleeping brain would’ve dreamt up: deep-fried octopus balls, deep-fried pizza, deep-fried frog legs and udon carbonara.
+You aren’t dreaming, however.
 (There’s sushi, ramen, and fried rice as well.)
 The kitchen at Sake Bar Hagi closes at 3, and if you’re in Midtown after midnight, this is the very best option.

-This is the spot for late-late-night Chinese.
-The menu is Cantonese, which means, essentially, the Chinese food most Americans grew up with.
-Wo Hop is in a basement on Mott Street, and it feels sort of like a diner or a bright dive bar.
+Wo Hop is Cantonese restaurant in a basement on Mott Street, and it feels sort of like a diner or a bright dive bar.
 They’re open until 7 a.m., so you if wake up hungover on the steps of a subway station, check your watch.
 You can probably still make it to Wo Hop

 The Spicy Spring wants to be a part of your life.
-Even if you stay out all night, forget to call, and arrive visibly drunk at 1:30 in the morning, the Spicy Spring won’t say a word.
+Even if you stay out all night, forget to call, and arrive with alcohol on your breath at 1:30 in the morning, the Spicy Spring won’t say a word.
 Compliment the Spicy Spring on its heft.
 Tell the Spicy Spring that every other food means nothing to you.
 This might not be true, but something about this square Sicilian slice makes you feel as if you’re nine years old and back in elementary school, and tomorrow and every day after will be pizza day, forever.

 Corner Bistro is a classic late-night move in the West Village.
 They’ve been open for over forty years, and it feels like they’ve been there longer.
 Stop by any time before 4 a.m., and get a burger that’s more beef than bun.
 Go often enough and behave yourself, and the bartender might choose to remember you.
 This is one way to become a New Yorker.